 - a.
 The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent. - b.
-The Proper Officer shall: - i. at least three clear days before a meeting of the Council, a committee and a sub-committee serve on Councillors a signed summons, by delivery at their residence or by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer.

-- ii. give public notice of the time, place and agenda at least three clear days before a meeting of the Council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an Extraordinary Meeting of the Council convened by Councillors is signed by them); - iii. subject to Standing Order 11 above, include on the agenda all motions in the order received unless a Councillor has given written notice at least three clear days before the meeting confirming his withdrawal of it; - iv. convene a meeting of full Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - v. receive and retain copies of byelaws made by other local authorities; - vi. retain Acceptance of Office forms from Councillors; - vii. retain a copy of every Councillor's Register of Interests; - viii. receive and retain plans and documents; - ix. sign notices or other documents on behalf of the Council; - x. keep proper records of all Council meetings - xi. arrange for Legal Deeds to be executed.
+The Proper Officer shall: - i. at least three clear days before a meeting of the Council, a committee and a sub-committee serve on Councillors a signed summons, by delivery at their residence or by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer. - ii. give public notice of the time, place and agenda at least three clear days before a meeting of the Council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an Extraordinary Meeting of the Council convened by councillors is signed by them); - iii. subject to Standing Order 11 above, include on the agenda all motions in the order received unless a councillor has given written notice at least three clear days before the meeting confirming his/her/their withdrawal of it; - iv. convene a meeting of full Council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his/her/their office: - v. facilitate inspection of the minute book by local government electors; - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain Acceptance of Office forms from councillors; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer (if